better-internet/radworks-docs/docs/using-radicle/pushing-changes.md

 title: Pushing changes
 ---

-To push code to Radicle, you first need to make sure your shell is configured correctly by following the instructions in the [Getting Started][gs] section to add the Radicle remote helper.
+To push code to Radicle, you first need to add the Radicle remote helper to your shell configuration.
+If you haven't done so, follow the instructions in the [Getting Started][gs] section.

 After the Radicle remote helper is configured, navigate to the working copy of your project.
 You can see the branches of your project with `git branch -a` or the remotes with `git remote show`.

-After changes are made and commited to a branch, they can be pushed to the Radicle remote via:
+After changes are made and commited to a branch, they need to be published to the Radicle network so they can be found and replicated by peers.
+To do so, changes need to be pushed to the `rad` remote — similar to what you would do with any other Git code hosting platform.
+The `rad` remote points to your monorepo where all Radicle data is stored.

+To push changes to the `rad` remote run:

 `git push rad <branch name>`

 To set up branch tracking, run:

 `git push -u rad <branch_name>` or `git push --set-upstream rad <branch_name>`

-as you would with any other Git code hosting platform.

-The `rad` remote points to your monorepo where all Radicle data is stored.
-Pushing to the `rad` remote publishes the changes to the network so they can be found and fetched by connected peers.

 For help using Git, please refer to the [relevant documentation][rd].